MariahYedidiah/VR-project1/README.md

 HOW TO RUN:-
-1.To run each part of code,the zipped file dataset.zip is to be loaded when asked 2.The python scripts are colab specific and are to be run in colab only
+1.To run each part of code,the zipped file dataset.zip is to be loaded when asked 2.The python scripts are colab specific and are to be run in colab only 3.The large dataset.zip was put via git lfs,so to clone this and access dataset.zip,users should have git lfs installed